sof202/ChromBinarize/README.md

 ## Usage

 In order to run these scripts you will need to first fill out the config file (template provided).
-Ideally you would then put this config file next to your data (though, realistically you can put this anywhere you wish).
+It is recommended that you put this config file near your data (note: this is not a requirement, you can actually put this file anywhere you wish).

 If you do not have the required R package dependencies (given in [software requirements](#software-requirements)), please run the following: